 What Is Franchise Financing?

-Pros and Cons of Franchise Financing
+Best Types of Franchise Financing

 While many types of new businesses, particularly startups, can have a hard time getting business loans, lenders can be a little more flexible when it comes to giving loans being used for franchises.
 Since franchises have a lower risk of failure, some lenders can be more flexible about approving loans being used for them.

 Your odds of getting a loan for your franchise largely depends on the quality of the franchise.
 Loans for larger, well-known franchises are more likely to be approved while smaller, newer ones may be more difficult.
 However, large franchises with national or international name recognition are extremely expensive to get involved with.

 Many types of franchise loans require collateral, but in many cases, things like your franchise’s location and equipment can help fulfill that need.
 However, there are some circumstances where a lender could ask an applicant to provide additional collateral.

 Although lenders may be more willing to approve a loan for a franchise, that doesn’t necessarily mean franchise loans are easy to get.
 Many lenders put a lot of emphasis on an applicant’s personal credit score.
 In many cases, lenders won’t approve a loan to someone with a credit score below 650.
 Even if you have good credit, you’ll also need to be able to make a sizeable down payment.
 Most lenders will expect you to make a down payment of at least 20%.